CreativeWolfies/akyanet-research/akyanet.md

 Then, the district or commune (if the district refuses to take the case) where the member is living can decide the fate of his social contract and if he needs a psychological or medical intervention, if he needs to understand more about something (Social workers will take care of this.), or, in extreme cases, if he needs to be kicked from his district/commune/union of commune, or even Akyanet.
 But you must remember that coercive forces must be avoided.

+Laws and rules shall be made in a minimal way.
+The shall be understandable and atomic.
+Enforcing these laws and rules should be made carefully and by cooperating with social workers as well as scientists and others.

 ### Global Coordinator

 The Global Coordinator, abbreviated GC, is a group of representatives, emergency response teams' representatives, professionals, experts, and individuals.